Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: Stochastic processes and eye movements

-When we randomly sampled a sequence $\{\mathbf{x}(t=1), \mathbf{x}(t=2), \mathbf{x}(t=3),\cdots \}$ of gaze shifts from the pdf $P(\mathbf{x})$ (cfr.,Eq.\ref{eq:priorTatlersamp}), we were setting up a stochastic process.
-For example, the \emph{ensemble} of different scan paths on the same viewed image can be conceived as the record of a stochastic process (Figure \ref{Fig:ensemble})
+When we randomly sample a sequence $\{\mathbf{x}(t=1), \mathbf{x}(t=2), \mathbf{x}(t=3),\cdots \}$ of gaze shifts from the pdf $P(\mathbf{x})$ (cfr., Eq.\ref{eq:priorTatlersamp}), we set up a stochastic process.
+For example, the \emph{ensemble} of different scan paths on the same viewed image can be conceived as the record of a stochastic process (Fig. \ref{Fig:ensemble})

-Stochastic processes are systems that evolve probabilistically in time or more precisely, systems in which a certain time-dependent random variable $\mathbf{X}(t)$ exists (as to notation, we may sometimes write $\mathbf{X}_t$ instead of $\mathbf{X}(t)$) The variable $t$ usually denotes time and it can be natural or real valued: in the first case, $\mathbf{X}(t)$ is a discrete time stochastic process; in the second case, it is a continuous time stochastic process.
+Stochastic processes are systems that evolve probabilistically in time or more precisely, systems in which a certain time-dependent random variable $\mathbf{X}(t)$ exists (as to notation, we may sometimes write $\mathbf{X}_t$ instead of $\mathbf{X}(t)$) The variable $t$ usually denotes time and it can be integer or real valued: in the first case, $\mathbf{X}(t)$ is a discrete time stochastic process; in the second case, it is a continuous time stochastic process.
 We can observe realisations of the process, that is we can measure values at times $t_{1}, t_{2}, t_{3}, \cdots$.
 The set $\mathcal{S}$ whose elements are the values of the process is called \textbf{state space}.

-Thus, we can conceive the stochastic process $\mathbf{X}(t)$ as an ensemble of paths as shown in Figure \ref{Fig:rawfix} or, more simply, as illustrated in Figure \ref{Fig:stoch}: here, for concreteness, we show four series of only the raw $x$ coordinates of different eye-tracked subjects gazing at picture shown in Figure \ref{Fig:rawfix}.
+Thus, we can conceive the stochastic process $\mathbf{X}(t)$ as an ensemble of paths as shown in Fig. \ref{Fig:rawfix} or, more simply, as illustrated in Fig. \ref{Fig:stoch}: here, for concreteness, we show four series of the raw $x$ coordinates of different eye-tracked subjects gazing at picture shown in Fig. \ref{Fig:rawfix}.
 Note that if we fix the time, e.g., $t=t_1$, then $\mathbf{X}(t_1)$ boils down to a RV (vertical values); the same holds if we choose one path $\mathbf{x}$ and we (horizontally) consider the set of values $\mathbf{x}_{1}, \; \;\mathbf{x}_{2}, \; \;\mathbf{x}_{3}, \cdots,$ at times $t_{1}, t_{2}, t_{3}, \cdots$.